 Overview

 Tasks in AutocleanEEG define the processing pipeline configuration and steps for your EEG data analysis.
-The CLI provides comprehensive task management capabilities through theautocleaneeg-pipeline task
+The CLI provides comprehensive task management capabilities through the autocleaneeg-pipeline task command suite.

 Task Command Overview